Pho (Noodle Soup)

 Varieties of Pho

-Based on the way of cooking, “phở” dishes are divided into four types: “Phở nước”- noodle with broth, “phở xào”- stir fried noodle, “phở khô”- dried noodle, and “phở trộn”- mixed noodle.
-Moreover, each kind has a wide range of different dishes, that makes up the variety of “phở”’s flavor.
+Based on the cooking methods, pho dishes are classified into four main types: “Phở nước” - noodle with broth, “phở xào” - stir-fried noodle, “phở khô” - dried noodle, and “phở trộn” - mixed noodle.
+Furthermore, each variety boasts a wide range of different dishes, contributing to the complex flavors of pho.

 “Phở nước”

-This is the traditional and the most popular among different kinds of “phở”.
-The most renowned dish of “phở nước” is “phở bò”- Vietnamese beef noodle soup, which is originated from the northern province of Nam Dinh.
-A bowl of “phở nước” consits of “bánh phở” which has been plunged into boiling water for a short time, sweet broth made of long-simmered ox bones (or chicken bones, in the south of Vietnam), sliced meat (beef, chicken or shrimp), all topped with onions.
-The dish is accompanied with lime, chili/ chili sauce, chili-garlic vinegar.
-Hanoians love to enjoy “phở nước” with some “quẩy”- fried bread sticks.
-Meanwhile, people living in the south usually have “phở” together with a number of raw vegetables like Vietnamese basil, coriander, mung bean sprout, ring onion soaked in vinegar and a bowl of fat broth served to order.
-“Phở nước” is prefered to be served hot.
+This is the traditional and most popular style of pho.
+The most famed dish of “phở nước” is “phở bồ,” or Vietnamese beef noodle soup, which originated from the northern province of Nam Dinh.
+A bowl of “phở nước” consists of “bánh phở” briefly submerged in boiling water, paired with a sweet broth made from long-simmered ox bones (or chicken bones in southern Vietnam), thinly sliced meat (beef, chicken, or shrimp), and garnished with onions.
+The dish is often complemented by lime, chili or chili sauce, and chili-garlic vinegar.
+In Hanoi, pho lovers enjoy “phở nước” accompanied by “quẩy,” which are fried breadsticks.
+In contrast, diners in the south commonly pair pho with fresh raw vegetables such as Vietnamese basil, coriander, mung bean sprouts, and pickled onions, along with a bowl of rich broth served to order.
+“Phở nước” is preferred hot.

 Pho Xao

-“Phở” is a popular dish in the north of Vietnam and properly the second most popular food among Vietnamese (after boiled rice).
-Nam Dinh is said to be the homeland of “Phở”, however, Hanoi is where this delicious food is largely consumed and becomes famous specialty.
-“Phở” is favorite breakfast, lunch or late night snack of many Hanoians and becomes a must-try food for any tourist comes to the city.
+“Phở” is a beloved dish in northern Vietnam and ranks as the second most popular food among Vietnamese, following boiled rice.
+While Nam Dinh is recognized as the birthplace of “phở,” it is Hanoi where this delectable dish has gained immense popularity and has become a local specialty.
+“Phở” is a favorite breakfast, lunch, or late-night snack for many Hanoians and is a must-try for any tourist visiting the city.

 - Pho bo: Pho with beef